whitehara/kernel-patch-fedora/README.md

       cp kernel-patch-fedora/5.16/* rpm/SOURCES/

 #### Modify kernel config
-The config-path.sh adds minimal config into .config files.
+The config-path.sh script adds minimal config into .config files.
-If you want to custom your kernel, you can add kerne-local file in SOURCES directory.
+If you want to customize your kernel, you can add a kernel-local file to the SOURCES directory.

       cd rpm/SOURCES &&  ./config-patch.sh
 #### Modify kernel.spec(add these patch lines like below)
-The _custom_kernel_tag is suffix for kernel package name.
-It looks like "kernel-version_custom_kernel_tag.fc35.x86_64.rpm"
+The _custom_kernel_tag is a suffix for the kernel package name.
+Such as "kernel-version_custom_kernel_tag.fc35.x86_64.rpm"

       cd rpm/SOURCES && ./spec-mod.sh _custom_kernel_tag